 I rarely hold a beverage these days.
 I’ll sometimes go without anything rather than possibly mislead another.
 I would never say it’s because I’m a Christian that I don’t drink.
 After all, Jesus turned water into wine!
 But to me, drinking in today’s American culture has a different connotation than it did for the early Church.

 Jesus expects us to love our neighbors.
 If by my not drinking, I can cause a weaker brother to feel comfortable doing the same, then I have shown love.
-Who knows, there may be someone nearby just waiting to hear, “No thanks,” so he can comfortably say the same.
+Who knows, there may be someone nearby just waiting to hear, “No thanks,” so that, with a sense of relief, he can say the same.

 - Jesus said to his disciples: “Things that cause people to stumble are bound to come, but woe to anyone through whom they come.
 It would be better for them to be thrown into the sea with a millstone tied around their neck than to cause one of these little ones to stumble.
 So watch yourselves.”
 Luke 17:1-3a